 On all types of system, you can remove a 'lil' by stopping the broker and removing or moving the file.
 You can update a 'lil' by stopping, removing or moving, and creating a new 'lil'.
-Some types of system allow a different order; others allow you to use a 'lil' that is actually elsewhere on a network (for example, an NFS mount or a Windows shared drive).
-On Unix platforms, permissions are set so that only a superuser can create 'lil' files in the <mqsi_root>/lil directory.
-One way to allow other users to maintain 'lil' files is for the superuser to create symbolic links in the <mqsi_root>/lil directory so that the actual 'lil' files can be elsewhere and can be controlled according to the system's administration policy.
+Some types of system allow a different order; others allow you to use a 'lil' that is actually elsewhere on a network (for example, an NFS mount or a Windows NT shared drive).